DanEngelbrecht/longtail/README.md

 A chunk of data containing one or more assets content.
 Name of block is stringified version of the blocks contents hash.
 Easy to validate for errors and makes naming blocks unique.

 ### Block content
-PEach block contains information on the assets inside it.
+Each block contains information on the assets inside it.
 The block has asset content hash and length for each asset inside the block as a list at the end of the block.

 | DATA | DATA LENGTH |
 |-|-|